Pattern Library

 Developing Our Sketch Library

-As we wanted to reduce the number of components and move from an 11px grid to an 8px grid there was a risk pages/features could visually fall apart.
+A key aim was to reduce the number of components and move from an 11px grid to an 8px grid there was a risk pages/features could visually fall apart.
 The group met regularly to show progress and as time progressed we tested the system by recreating key pages.

 Outcome